lao57/Systems-Engineering-ECE1140/README.md

+New Full Int Branch contains final project

+Run main.py for software/hardware and main_both.py for just software
+*the naming is a little counter intuative*

 This is the main GITHUB

 What this entails is that it should contain our final project along with seperate branches that everyone is working on seperatly.